Who Is The First Person In The Earth

 The Interbreeding Factor: A Complex Web of Ancestry

 Recent genetic research has revealed interbreeding between different hominin species, particularly between Homo sapiens, Neanderthals, and Denisovans.
-This means that our genome contains traces of these extinct relatives, further blurring the line of a single, pure lineage.
+Practically speaking, this means that our genome contains traces of these extinct relatives, further blurring the line of a single, pure lineage.
 This interbreeding significantly complicates the picture, showing that human evolution wasn't a simple linear progression, but rather a complex network of interactions and gene flow between different hominin populations.

 Beyond the Biological: The Social and Cultural Aspects